Paul McCartney Tosses Off A “G” Gem!

 “Got To Get You Into My Life” by The Beatles

-This is one of Paul’s great slices of upbeat pop, from the “Revolver” album – it was also a huge hit for Earth, Wind & Fire – but it was a Beatles original!
+This is one of Paul’s great slices of upbeat pop, from the “Revolver” album – many know it as a huge hit for Earth, Wind & Fire – but it was a Beatles original!

 Here is a terrific live performance by Paul at The White House for then-President Obama!

 The Beatles released the greatest music of all time, and the “Revolver” album is an amazing collection of great pop hits, ballads and experimentation…see more about the 50th anniversary of this masterpiece here:

 Next up, a band made of of these members:

 Here is one of my favorite songs from Gorillaz, a British “Virtual Band” started in 1998 by Damon Albarn from Blur – and all of the band members are animated!

 Here is their incredible video for “Feed Good, Inc.”:

 Next up is a band that hasn’t been given as much credit as they deserve – perhaps because they posed like this for an album cover:

 Grand Funk Railroad – “We’re An American Band”

 They had a pretty good collection of rock hits, but this song is the classic – life on the road for “an american band”: